danwallach/github-clone-all/README.md

 1) If you haven't already done this, you'll first need to `pip install requests` for a necessary library.

-2) First, get a GitHub token with all the "Repo" privileges.
+2) Get a GitHub token with all the "Repo" privileges.
 You do this on the GitHub website [(instructions)](https://github.com/blog/1509-personal-api-tokens).